 NetSuite SuiteScript is the JavaScript-based programming language used to customise NetSuite.
-For Indian implementation teams, SuiteScript is how you build custom workflows, automated processes, and integrations that go beyond what NetSuite’s point-and-click configuration offers.
+For Indian implementation teams, SuiteScript customisation for Indian business rules is how you build custom workflows, automated processes, and integrations that go beyond what NetSuite’s point-and-click configuration offers.

 SuiteScript 2.x development for NetSuite customisation